 - To remain free: There are two key reasons why we’ve been committed to keeping the SPDN free.
 On a pragmatic level, financial transactions create complexities such as who gets how much and why – and it’s not unlikely that the extra work associated with all of this ends up costing more than the revenue created.
 More importantly though, the involvement of money changes people’s engagement.
 This is not unique to the SPDN by any means, but the SPDN has greatly benefitted from the generosity of many people over the years – organisations who have hosted events free of charge, individuals who have travelled in their own time and at their own costs to contribute to events, helped prepare, organise, facilitate, clear up, etc. Where no money is involved, these acts of generosity are far more likely to occur and the arrangement far more reciprocal at a human level: Participants contribute not with their £££ but their ideas, they’re not passive consumers but active collaborators.
 We therefore want to keep future SPDN events free of charge too.

 We look forward to finding out what your desired outcomes for the SPDN are.
-Please feel free to share these in the comments section below or email us.
+Please feel free to share these by emailing us.